tuvalutorture/SIMAS/README.md

 * OPERAND 1: name of the label

 ### Math
+Note: ALL math ops require both operands going in are NUM type.

 #### - add
 * add the value of OPERAND 2 and 3 (must be `num`) the value will be assigned to OPERAND 2